 David reveals that this was quite tricky!
 First and foremost, they needed to find a suitable set of events to be mentioned.
-They needed a balance of some in person and the actual event deliveries.
-This needed permissions from clients, and it needed a lot more planning.
+They needed a balance of some in-person and the actual event deliveries.
+This needed permission from clients, and it needed a lot more planning.
 So, the first one they were fortunate with was the annual event for VGC partners, the world’s largest electronic data brokerage.
 It’s their charity day on September 11th and it’s a recognition of all the staff that they lost in the Twin Towers tragedy.
 It’s a very emotional and important day for them and regularly they would raise between $10 to $12 million in a day.

 They achieve this by having almost 100 celebrities appear on the trading floor in London, and trade with their clients over the phone.
 Now, to do that virtually was a challenge in itself, but David reveals that the client was willing to give it a go.
-Brandfuel had a big team that had to go on site and fortunately, VGC had relocated from their building.
+Brandfuel had a big team that had to go on-site and fortunately, VGC had relocated from their building.
 So, Brandfuel was able to use this building to social distance and managed to bring celebrities in virtually to have video conversations with BDCs clients who were also virtual.
 This gave them access to talent that they never got physically.
 They had Kelly Osborne attend virtually, along with famous cricketers and golfers.
-So, it was very different, and it worked really well as they raised phenomenal $10 million, with only 25 celebrities!
+So, it was very different, and it worked really well as they raised a phenomenal $10 million, with only 25 celebrities!